Posts Tagged ‘legitimacy’

 Federal preemption is asserted before a substitute structure exists.
 In this case, state-level regulatory activity is set aside even though no comprehensive federal framework has yet been established to take its place.
 Rule by decree is asserted in advance of the mechanisms that would ordinarily support, coordinate, or limit executive action.

-This reorders the role of the states.
+This sequence reorders the role of the states.
 Rather than serving as sites of coordination, experimentation, or interim governance, they are treated primarily as sources of friction.
 Their regulatory efforts are characterized as interference even though no structure has been offered to absorb the regulatory functions being displaced.

-What results is a form of authority exercised in advance of the institutional support required to sustain it.
+The result of this ordeering is a form of authority exercised in advance of the institutional support required to sustain it.
 Preemption operates as assertion rather than as arrangement.
 The question that follows is not whether authority exists, but how the executive authority is expected to function once exercised without the structures that normally sustain it.

 IV